boisgera/leap/Don't panic!.md

 The first method brings us back to the strategy of errors as panics; the second method may require more effort but it offers more safety.
-On example of the first strategy:
+An example of the first strategy:

 ```lean
 def list := [0, 1, 2, 4]